racvo001/family-tree/README.md

 ### TASK

-When you run the app, it should ask for a person's full name and then print that person's family tree, aka person's descendants (person's children, grandchildren, great-grandchildren, etc.)
+When you run the app, it should ask for a person's full name and then print to the console that person's family tree, aka person's descendants (person's children, grandchildren, great-grandchildren, etc.)
+The order in which the descendants should be printed is irrelevant.

 You are allowed to change any code you see fit other than the "database" itself - families.json.